stephull/minesweeper-game/UPDATES.md

 * Defined properties for board panel.
 * Added an option item called 'Feedback' for future opinions/suggestions.
 Included a mouse listener for external hyperlink.
 * Created a timestamp for each time a test run occurs.
-* Adding action listeners for board panel.
+* Adding action listeners for board panel (NOTE: CURRENTLY TRYING TO FIX ALL BUTTON LISTENERS).
+* Declared new files for individual timer and counter objects for control panel.

 ## July 20, 2021
 * TBA